s17lduncan/InteriorDesignApp/README.md

 1. Visual Studio
 2. Windows
-3. .Net 8.0
+3. .Net Framework 8.0

 ### How to Download

+There are a few options.

-Launch directly into visual studio or clone the project via git.
-Then open using the solution (sln) into Visual Studio.
+1. Launch directly into visual studio by going under the code button in GitHub.
+2. Clone the project via git.
+Use the following command: git clone https://github.com/s17lduncan/InteriorDesignApp.git

+Then open using the solution (sln) in Visual Studio.